Intel Arc May Miss Q1 2022 Launch Window

 Assuming that Intel's bigger discrete GPU hardware for desktops works fine, reallocating resources from desktop graphics cards for enthusiasts to other products will have an impact on the launch schedule of the former, but do not expect the impact to be dramatic as software optimizations benefit all graphics processors based on the same architecture.
 Still, even a month delay for high-end standalone graphics cards for desktops could upset potential buyers of Intel's Arc Alchemist graphics cards.

-We have enquired Intel about its Arc Alchemist schedule and are awaiting the response.
+We've reached out to Intel regarding its Arc Alchemist launch schedule and will update as needed once we receive a response.